pmckeown/testing-for-supportability-article/README.md

 As with everything else in software, you should test your logs.
 This is often seen an a subjective activity but you can also objectively test and measure your logs events.

-In unit and integration tests, use mocking tools like [Mockito](https://site.mockito.org/) to verify that your Logger is called the expected number of times with the necessary arguments.
+In unit tests, use mocking tools like [Mockito](https://site.mockito.org/) to verify that your Logger is called the expected number of times with the necessary arguments.

 ```java
 public class MetricsAnalyserTest {